3 Classification: Basic Concepts

 ## [6] "backbone" "breathes" "fins" "legs" "tail"

-Black-box feature selection uses an evaluator function (the black box) to calculate a score to be maximized.
-This is typically the best method, since it can use the actual model for selection.
+The disadvantage of this method is that the model we want to train may not use correlation/entropy.
+We can use the actual model using as a black-box defined in an evaluator function to calculate a score to be maximized.
+This is typically the best method, since it can use the model for selection.
 First, we define an evaluation function that builds a model given a subset of features and calculates a quality score.
 We use here the average for 5 bootstrap samples (method = "cv" can also be used instead), no tuning (to be faster), and the average accuracy as the score.

 evaluator <- function(subset) {